Nafiz43/4-in-a-Row-Game/README.md

 fig: Representation of the Game Board

 ## Evaluation Function:
-For cutting the adversarial search after a certain level of the search tree, we have designed an evaluation function.
+For cutting the adversarial search after a certain level of the search tree, an evaluation function is designed.
 For each move, AI agent will look for depth of five.
 Then after reaching that level, evaluation function will be called.
 We assigned value for each possible set of four elements of the board taken from horizontally, vertically and diagonally.
 By summing up values of all possible sets, we obtained an evaluation value for each state and by this way AI agent don’t need to go the terminal state to determine the utility value of a state.
 The criterion on which value is assigned to each of the set is attached below:

 <table class="tg">